weavenet/sqser/README.md

 # SQSer

-SQSer is a library to perform job queuing and execution via an Amazon SQS Queue.
+SQSer is a library to perform simple job queuing and execution via an Amazon SQS Queue.

 It provides a class which can be used as a parent to job classes which can be queued.

-The job class and instance variables are placed in a queue.
-When the job is ran, the object is created and variables loaded from the message.
+The job class and instance variables are converted to YAML and queued.
+When the job is processed, the object is created and variables loaded from the message.

-It supports queueing multiple types of jobs to a single queue.

 ## Installation